Cerberus-ik/rr-live/README.md

 The frontend calls our own backend api to get the data in a json format and displays them to the user.

 ### Installation
-If you want to can take any of the programs and make your own changes to them or just try them out for fun.
+If you want you can take any of the programs and make your own changes to them or just try them out for fun.
-You need to create a config.json tho.
+You need to create a config.json though.
 Put it in a resource folder that is located in the main directory.
 All programs use this config file and share one api key.
 This project was written under a strict deadline.
 We did not focus on usability for different environments if you want to copy one or more projects from this repository do it but you have to put some work into it to get it working.